Hebrew Free Burial Association

-The Hebrew Free Burial Association (HFBA) was established in 1888 as a free burial society serving the residents of Manhattan's Lower East Side.
+The Hebrew Free Burial Association (HFBA) is an American chevra kadisha (Jewish burial society) that provides free services to residents of Manhattan's Lower East Side.
 It was incorporated as a non-profit organization with the name of Chebra Agudas Achim Chesed Shel Emeth (The Society of the Brotherhood of True Charity) on January 25, 1889.
 As the need grew in adjacent Jewish communities, HFBA also grew to serve the broader metropolitan area of New York City.
 HFBA is currently the largest free burial society outside of Israel.
 In 1965, it changed its official name to Chebra Agudas Achim Chesed Shel Emeth Hebrew Free Burial Association, Inc.

 Overview

 The primary function of HFBA is to provide free burials to all indigent Jews in New York City, regardless of denominational affiliation.
 Burials are conducted in accordance with Jewish law.
-If not for HFBA, an indigent person in New York City could be buried in a mass grave in Potter's Field after lying in a morgue for up to a month, or may be transferred to medical, dental, chiropractor, occupational therapy or physical therapy schools for dissection education and/or research.
+If not for HFBA, an indigent person in New York City could be buried in a mass grave in Hart Island's Potter's Field after lying in a morgue for up to a month, or may be transferred to medical, dental, chiropractor, occupational therapy or physical therapy schools for dissection education and/or research.
 HFBA, through its many contacts with City and social service agencies, is notified about Jewish decedents and makes arrangements so that every Jew receives a funeral and burial that is prompt, dignified and in keeping with Jewish traditions.
 A project to place simple headstones on "unmarked" graves from long ago was begun in the 1990s.

 People buried

-Tombstone of March 1911 Triangle Factory fire victim at the Hebrew Free Burial Association's Mount Richmond Cemetery.
+Tombstone of March 1911 Triangle Shirtwaist Factory fire victim at the Hebrew Free Burial Association's Mount Richmond Cemetery.

 HFBA's clients have primarily come from among the impoverished, from the margins of society or from immigrant communities.
 Early in its history, they were victims of disease epidemics, occupationally hazardous conditions, poor medical care, lack of proper sanitary conditions, and high infant and mother mortality rates.
 In its annual report from 1900, HFBA's directors wrote, "What little they may have had quickly vanished for doctor's services and medicines, and even their belongings were pawned by them to obtain the wherewithal to save their loved one from the grim monster-death."

 In the early years of the organization's existence, the majority of burials were of small children.
 In 1911, HFBA provided burials for 22 young victims of the Triangle Shirtwaist Factory fire.
 Others buried there died from the (1918) Spanish flu.

 Bodies were shipped from Manila during the Spanish–American War and at least one soldier's body arrived from New Guinea in the South Pacific during World War II.
 Large immigrant groups, such as Holocaust survivors and refugees from the former Soviet Union have also been prominently represented in HFBA's cemeteries, including Victor Ourin and Aaron Kuperstock, well-known Russian poets.
 Those who have needed HFBA's help over time have ranged from Mel Brooks' grandparents, and inmates from Rikers Island and Sing Sing prisons.